 Major General Christopher Ghika, Deputy Commander of the Global Coalition’s Combined Joint Task Force, told Forces News: "This is an organisation which set its stall in 2014 in holding physical terrain, today they hold nothing and therefore it’s a significant moment.

 "It isn’t the end of the group or the campaign because IS still present a threat to Iraq, Syria, the region and the world, and that’s why the global coalition will continue its operations," he said.

-Air Commodore Roddy Dennis, the commander of the UK air component:
+Air Commodore Roddy Dennis, the commander of the UK air component said at the time: